-From the figures, there exists a transmission rate $R$ with which the performance falls at the boundary of the task achievable region.
+It can be observed from Figure \ref{fig:loss_vs_rate} that there exists a transmission rate $R$ with which the performance falls at the boundary of the task-achievable region.
 Therefore, a successful task can be accomplished by employing such a transmission rate.
 Notably, the rate $R$ surpasses the Shannon channel capacity $C$, thus corroborating the intrinsic robustness in wireless distributed learning.
-Furthermore, we compute the task-aware $\epsilon$-capacity $C_s$ in \cref{equ:max_rate} using the task outage probability $p_e$ from Table \ref{tab:comparison}.
-It can be seen from Figure \ref{fig:loss_vs_rate} that the achievable rate $R$ falls below $C_s$, aligning with the proposed theorem.
+Furthermore, we compute the task-aware $\epsilon$-capacity $C_\epsilon$ in \cref{equ:max_rate} using the task outage probability $p_e$ from Table \ref{tab:comparison} as $\epsilon$.
+It can be seen from Figure \ref{fig:loss_vs_rate} that the achievable rate $R$ falls below $C_\epsilon$, aligning with the proposed theorem.